 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

-:
+Benjamin Becker: Strong magnets may suddenly cling to each other, potentially causing injury or damaging the magnets themselves.
+To avoid this, keep the magnets separated at a safe distance.

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.